Beginner’s Guide to AI: What It Is, How It Works, and How to Use It

 For this topic, your practical stack often includes ChatGPT, Gemini, Claude, Perplexity, notebook-style research tools, AI writing assistants, image generators, and automation agents.
 Don’t treat these as interchangeable.
 A research tool is judged by citations and source quality.
 A writing assistant by clarity, voice, originality, and editorial control.
 An agent by permissions, logs, rollback, and escalation.
 A coding assistant by tests, diffs, dependency safety, and maintainability.
 A creative generator by prompt adherence, commercial-use rules, brand fit, and revision control.

 Second big change: multimodality.
 Current AI systems commonly work with text plus images, documents, code, audio, or video.
-OpenAI’s models support text and image input with text output and multilingual capability.
+OpenAI’s GPT-5.5 handles complex agentic workflows including coding, research, and computer use.
 Google’s AI Mode handles typed, spoken, visual, and uploaded-image queries.
 You can often bring the original material — screenshots, drafts, PDFs, product photos, meeting transcripts, code — rather than describing everything from memory.

 Third change: risk.
 As tools move from suggestions to actions, old prompt habits aren’t enough.
-NIST’s Generative AI Profile exists because organizations need structured help identifying and managing generative-AI risks.
-OWASP’s 2025 LLM Top 10 highlights prompt injection, data leakage, excessive agency, system-prompt leakage, and unbounded consumption.
+The EU AI Act moves into full enforcement on August 2, 2026, creating real compliance obligations for organizations deploying AI in Europe.
+Stanford’s 2026 AI Index documents 362 AI incidents in 2025, up from 233 in 2024.
+OWASP’s LLM Top 10 highlights prompt injection, data leakage, excessive agency, system-prompt leakage, and unbounded consumption.
 This doesn’t mean avoid AI — it means use it with boundaries.

 A useful AI workflow starts with five principles: purpose, context, constraints, evidence, and review.